credify-pte-ltd/serviceX-skeleton-nodejs/README.md

 ## How to customize

 This repository is ready for you to integrate serviceX out-of-the-box.
-All you have to do is to complete the implementation of `dataInteraction/index.js`.
+All you have to do is to complete the implementation of `market/dataInteraction/index.js`.

 - If you deploy this repository to contain your end-user data
   - You will need to sync this service with your main service regarding the end-user data
 - If you deploy this repository without end-user data
   - You will need to add a database connection about the end-user data

+`db` is a Database object that is instantiated in `app.js`.
+This can be MongoDB instance, PosgreSQL connection, etc. If you do not use a DB in this server, you would need to call API instead of using `db` in the file.
+In this case, you will not have to instantiate `db` object.

 ## How to test